bldrs-ai/Share/README.md

 # Contributing
 Please join in creating Bldrs!
 Come chat with us at the [Bldrs Discord](https://discord.gg/apWHfDtkJs).

+If you have ideas or issues, please file them in our GitHub [issues](https://github.com/bldrs-ai/Share/issues) page, or mail info@bldrs.ai.

 ## Donations
 If you use Bldrs for private hosting, please contribute to the [Bldrs Open Collective project](https://opencollective.com/bldrs).